-- (1) Segment operating revenue represents revenues generated from the operations of the segment.
-Inter-segment sales during the years ended December 31, 2023 and 2022 have been eliminated upon consolidation.
+(1) Segment operating revenue represents revenues generated from the operations of the segment.
+Inter-segment sales during the years ended December 31, 2024 and 2023 have been eliminated upon consolidation.
+For the year ended December 31, 2024, we sold natural gas to 34 unique customers.
+SWN Energy Services Company, LLC accounted for 10% or more of our total revenue.
 For the year ended December 31, 2023, we sold natural gas to 33 unique customers.
 Direct Energy Business Marketing, LLC and EQT Energy, LLC each accounted for 10% or more of our total revenue.
-For the year ended December 31, 2022, we sold natural gas to 26 unique customers.
-Direct Energy Business Marketing, LLC and EQT Energy, LLC each accounted for 10% or more of our total revenue. - (2) Operating expenses for the year ended December 31, 2023 includes loss on the sale of Oklahoma assets of \$1,449,871. - (3) Capital expenditures for the Upstream segment consist primarily of the acquisition of properties, and the drilling and completing of wells while Gas Gathering consists of expenditures relating to the expansion, completion, and maintenance of the gathering and compression facility.